 During the implantable contact lens surgery

-You may receive either topical (eye drops) or general anaesthesia.
+Surgery is performed under topical anaesthesia – only drops will be used to numb the eye completely.
 As this is a very sterile procedure you will be thoroughly prepared for surgery.

 After the implantable contact lens surgery